nntzuekai/Respector/README.md

 The folder `Technique-Generated-Spec` contains the OpenAPI 3.0 specifications in JSON format generated by four existing techniques organized in different subfolders for the 15 APIs in the dataset folder.

 The spreadsheet `RQ3_results.xlsx` contains the raw data of results for the 15 APIs, with each tab corresponding to an API.
 In each tab, endpoint methods, parameters, constraints, and responses detected by Respector are listed.
 The columns `Detected in AppMap OAS`, `Detected in Swagger Core OAS`, `Detected in springdoc-openapi OAS` and `Detected in SpringFox OAS` show if the entity is also detected by AppMap, Swagger Core, springdoc-openapi and SpringFox, respectively.
-Columns are left if the corresponding technique is not applicable for the API, it failed to generate a specification, or it cannot generate the entities of that type by design.
+Columns are left empty if (1) the corresponding technique is not applicable for the API, (2) it failed to generate a specification, (3) or it cannot generate the entities of that type by design.

 ### Compile Respector

 Respector is **already compiled** in the VM image.
-If you wish to recompile it, execute the following commands under `AE/source` folder.
+If you wish to recompile it, execute the following command under `AE/source` folder.

 ```
 mvn package
 ```

-The complied Jar of Respector would be available in target folder. (`target/Respector-0.1-SNAPSHOT.jar`)
+The complied Jar of Respector would be available in target folder (`target/Respector-0.1-SNAPSHOT.jar`).

 ### Compile APIs in the dataset

 The APIs in the dataset are **already compiled** in the VM image.
-If you wish to recompile them, execute the following commands under `AE/dataset` folder.
+If you wish to recompile them, execute the following command under `AE/dataset` folder.

 ***NOTE: It will take around 1 hour to compile all 15 APIs.***